-Applying for a loan can be one of the most stressful parts of purchasing a home, but it doesn't have to be.
+Most people think applying for mortgage financing is one of the most demanding parts of buying a home, but it doesn't have to be.

-I'm connected to many lenders in the Durham area, and they've helped me realize a few things that will make the process of applying for a loan pretty simple.
+I have a close business relationship with various mortgage lenders in Durham, and they've helped me learn some things that make the process of applying for a loan uncomplicated.

-1 – Assemble a list of questions regarding your loan program
+1 – Create a list of questions regarding your loan program

-I or one of my lenders will help you understand the advantages and disadvantages of both programs, because it can be a challenge to understand the differences between fixed and adjustable rate mortgages.
+I or one of my trusted lenders will assist you with understanding the advantages and disadvantages of each one, because it can be hard to know the distinctions between fixed and adjustable rate mortgages.

-By locking in an interest rate, the mortgage lender is committing to the mortgage interest rates for the loan – most often at the time the loan application is submitted.
+When you lock in an interest rate, it indicates that the mortgage lender holds to the mortgage interest rates for the loan – normally at the time the loan application is submitted.

-By floating the rate, you can lock the rate anytime between the day you apply for the loan and the issuing of closing documents.
-Those who elect to float presume that interest rates will dip in the near future.
+By floating the rate, you can lock the rate anytime between the day you apply for the loan and issuance of closing documents.
+Buyers who elect to float conclude the interest rates will decline in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

-3 – Decide if you want to pay additional points to reduce your interest rate
+3 – Determine if you want to pay additional points to reduce your interest rate

-If you opt to pay additional points to lower the rate of your mortgage loan, you'll do so by paying for them in cash at closing.
-Every point is 1 percent of the loan.
+If you decide to pay additional points to lower the interest rate of your loan, you'll pay for them in cash at closing.
+Each point is 1 percent of the loan.

-Obtaining a loan requires lots of paperwork, so you should take some time to get all your documentation together.
-Click here to get a list of general loan documentation.
+Obtaining a loan requires lots of paperwork, so you should spend some time getting your documentation together.
+Click here to get a list of common loan documentation.